medined/perl-5-by-example/perl_5_by_example/internet-resources.md

 ## Summary

-You've finally the end of the journey that was mentioned in Chapter 1,"<A href="ch01.htm">Getting Your Feet Wet</A>" .
+You've finally the end of the journey that was mentioned in [](./getting-your-feet-wet.md).
 I hope you enjoyed reading this book as much as I enjoyed writing it.
 While I was doing research, I took advantage of every resource listed in this chapter.
 If you have unanswered questions, I urge you to ask them either in IRC or the relevant